Sign up here to get 20% off on your next purchase, special offers and other discount information

 Your desk, whether at an outside office or a home office, will admittedly be where you spend a large portion of your time.
 Having a cluttered office - and more specifically, a cluttered desk - can stress you out a lot more than you realize.
 A cluttered space will lead to a cluttered mind, and if you can't organize your headspace, you'll never be able to put out the most productivity that you can.

 Cleaning out your space - and we mean really cleaning, not just rearranging things or shoving them away where you can't see - will give you more room to breathe.
 You'll feel more comfortable in your own office space, look like you have yourself put together, and maintain a mature and professional appearance that others may even admire.

-Before honing in on your desk space, you'll very much want to tackle your entire office.
-Work through specific areas at a time and decide what you can shred and toss out.
+Before honing in on your desk space, you will very much want to tackle your entire office.
+Work through specific areas at a time and decide what you can shred and toss out and what requires action.
 Consider unnecessary papers, untouched decorations that have collected dust, anything broken, and whatever else you come across that ultimately doesn't serve a functional purpose anymore, if it ever had.